 Sometimes the Great Dane aggression makes the dog to respond as biting.
 In this scenario the dog is showing its latency to hurt people or dogs around.
 A huge dog with a latency to bite is not a great idea.
 Hence, an aggressive Great Dane could become a liability, and peril to itself and its owner.
 Therefore, finding the reason behind dog’s aggression becomes fundamentally indispensable.

 If your Great Dane dog becomes aggressive suddenly look for the probable sources of the trouble.
+Such as;

 The most paramount reason to the Great Dane’s sudden aggressive temperament could be its health.
 A sudden discomfort or pain either due to injury or ailment could be the trigger for the dog’s sudden aggression.

 Dogs can become aggressive when there is some medical problem going on.
-As the dogs can not voice their problems, the most fundamental tool the Great Dane dogs possess to show their suffering is through behaviour.
+As the dogs can not voice their problems, the most fundamental tool the Great Dane dogs possess to show their suffering is through behavior.

 Hence, if your Great Dane is showing aggression the foremost step is to take your Dane to a vet.
 Get a thorough examination of the dog including its oral checkup and blood tests.